Learning the Art of Reflection

 Many classes use journaling as a means of promoting reflection.
 Service-learning classes require reflection.
 Turn your experiences into learning opportunities through reflective writing.

-If you are taking a service-learning class, you are asked to reflect on your service experiences.
+If you are taking a service-learning class, you are asked to reflect on your community experiences.
 This reflection could occur through journal writing, in-class discussions, papers, portfolios, or a number of other assignments.
 To help you focus your reflections, you might find these 3 questions helpful:

 What? - briefly document what happened